Tsaryii/ProjectOST/README.md

 2. Add the new purchaseable to the BaseManager.verse
     ![Screenshot 2](./Images/BasicPropExample.png)

-3. Create a newpurchasetype enum value requires step 4
+3. Create a newpurchasetype enum value do step 4 immediatly after
     ![Screenshot 3](./Images/NewPurchaseType.png)

 4. Update the case statements so verse knows what to load